 In 2006, the TNMN is revised to ensure full compliance with the provisions of the EU Water Framework Directive (WFD).

-The TNMN monitoring network is based on national surface water monitoring networks and includes 79 monitoring locations with up to three sampling points across the Danube and its main tributaries river.
+The TNMN monitoring network derives from national surface water monitoring networks and includes at present 101 monitoring stations with up to three sampling points across the Danube and its main tributaries.
 The minimum sampling frequency is 12 times per year for chemical determinands in water and twice a year for biological parameters.

 Through the TransNational Monitoring Network (TNMN), the contracting parties of the ICPDR monitor water quality pollution and long-term trends in water quality and pollution loads in the major rivers in the Danube River Basin.
 The collected data is published annually in the “TNMN Yearbooks”, which you can download here.

 The Joint Danube Survey 2001 was carried out by the ICPDR and is the most homogenous analysis of the water quality and the ecological status of the Danube River.
 Over 140 chemical and biological parameters were analysed and over 40.000 laboratory results were generated.